aflaxman/dp_2020_census/methods.md

 $$\Pr[G(z)=k] = \frac{(1 - \exp(-z))\exp(-z|k|)}{1 + \exp(-z)}.$$

-Note the noisy counts and noisy aggregate statistics are unbiased estimates with variance $(1-\exp(-z))^2/ (2 \exp(-z))$, where $z$ is the parameter for the geometric noise added.
+The noisy counts and noisy aggregate statistics are unbiased estimates with variance $(1-\exp(-z))^2/ (2 \exp(-z))$, where $z$ is the parameter for the geometric noise added.
 A higher privacy budget means the noise added is more concentrated around zero, and therefore